 How does Ravenna differ from using Moveworks with ServiceNow?

-Ravenna builds ticketing, AI automation, and workflows directly into Slack as a unified ecosystem solution, while Moveworks adds a conversational layer on top of separate backend systems like ServiceNow that still require portal access for complex tasks.
+Ravenna is a workflow automation tool built directly into Slack that manages end-to-end processes across tools, teams, and systems while Moveworks adds a conversational layer on top of separate backend systems like ServiceNow that still require portal access for complex tasks.